 Prenatal care schedule

-Your first prenatal appointment should take place when you are about eight weeks pregnant (eight weeks after your last menstrual period).
-At this appointment, Dr. Valaoras or Dr. Lewis will perform a transvaginal ultrasound to confirm pregnancy and check viability.
-Routine bloodwork will also be drawn.
+Your first prenatal appointment should take place when you are about eight weeks pregnant (eight weeks from the first day of your last menstrual period).
+At this appointment, one of our team members will perform a transvaginal ultrasound to confirm pregnancy and check viability.
+Routine blood work will be drawn at your 12-week appointment.

-During a typical pregnancy, you will see a doctor:
+During a typical pregnancy, you will see a doctor or an advanced practice clinician:

-You will alternate between appointments with Dr. Valaoras and Dr. Lewis.
-By the time you deliver, you will know both doctors well.
+You will alternate between appointments with one of the doctors and with one of our advanced practice clinicians.
+During the last few weeks of pregnancy, we will try to schedule your appointments with a doctor.
+By the time you deliver, we hope you will know both doctors well.

 Mandatory and optional prenatal testing